pedro-hr-resende/alura-java/README.md

 # Alura's Java courses

 <p align="justify">
   I decided to improve my object-oriented programming skills and started taking Alura courses.
-This repository contains all the code I wrote in the classes.
+This repository contains all the code I wrote in classes.
 The courses I have taken are:
 </p>

 <ul>